independent vs. dependent student

 what-if-you-have-special-circumstances

-When you have exceptional circumstances that affect your financial aid eligibility, you may receive financial aid as an independent student, even if you would otherwise be considered a dependent student.
-Examples of such exceptional circumstances may include being a U.S. citizen but not your parents, having no contact with your parents, or your parents refusing to provide financial information.
+When you have exceptional circumstances that affect your financial aid eligibility, you can receive financial aid as an independent student, even if you would otherwise be considered a dependent student.

 You are a U.S. citizen but not your parents